hashicorp/consul/test/integration/consul-container/test/upgrade/README.md

 **Q.** To troubleshoot, how can I access the envoy admin page? \
 **A.** To access envoy admin page, ensure that a cluster, services and sidecars have been created.
 Then get the adminPort for the client or server sidecar.
 See example on how to get the port above.
 Then navigate to a browser and go to the url `http://localhost:adminPort/`

-**Q.** My test stuck with the error "could not start or join all agents: container 0: port not found"? \
+**Q.** My test is stuck with the error "could not start or join all agents: container 0: port not found"? \
 **A.** Simply re-run the tests.
 If the error persists, prune docker images `docker system prune`, run `make dev-docker`, then re-run tests again.

 **Q.** How to clean up the resources created the upgrade test?